The Invasion of the Vampires

-The Invasion of the Vampires (La invasión de los vampiros) is a 1963 Mexican horror mystery thriller film directed by Miguel Morayta and starring Erna Martha Bauman, Rafael del Río, Tito Junco, Fernando Soto, Bertha Moss and Carlos Agostí.

-It is part of a duology of vampire films directed by Morayta, preceded by The Bloody Vampire (1962).
+The Invasion of the Vampires (La invasión de los vampiros) is a 1963 Mexican horror mystery thriller film written and directed by Miguel Morayta, and starring Erna Martha Bauman, Rafael del Río, Tito Junco, Fernando Soto "Mantequilla", Bertha Moss and Carlos Agostí.
+This film is part of a duology of vampire films directed by Morayta, preceded by The Bloody Vampire (1962).

 An English-language dub version was released in 1965, produced by K. Gordon Murray for American International Pictures.